StanfordSNR/connection-splitting/README.md

 the cached data and changing `execute=False` to `True`.
 For the paper, we executed TCP BBRv2 and TCP BBRv3 benchmarks on different nodes and rsynced the data directories.

+## Acknowledgments

+This work was supported in part by NSF grants 2045714 and 2039070, DARPA contract HR001120C0107, a Stanford School of Engineering Fellowship, a Sloan Research Fellowship, affiliate members and other supporters of Stanford DAWN, including Meta, Google, and VMware, as well as Cisco and SAP, and Huawei, Dropbox, Amazon, and the Mozilla Foundation.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the sponsors.